VarunnD/41189-My-Reflective-Portfolio/My Reflective Portfolio.md

 ## Week 6

 ### What have I learnt this week?
+Upon reflection of week 6, it is evident that throughout the week I have gained knowledge over these main ideas and concepts:

+* Concavity
+* Convexity
+* Exponential groth model
+* The basic growth model
+* Markov process
+* The Markov medel

 ### What do I 'now know' that I did not before?
+Upon reflection of week 6 online recordings and modules posted on canvas, I have gained valuable insight in the application of real life concepts in modelling frameworks.
+Furthermore, the
 ### What insights have I gained?

 ### What are (my/the) perceived strengths and weaknesses that I have observed?